sourcegraph/cody/TESTING.md

 13. Open existing chat with shortcut <kbd>Alt</kbd> + <kbd>-</kbd> (or <kbd>Option</kbd> + <kbd>-</kbd> on Mac) and start typing question.
 Tab should be switched automatically on Chat.
 14. Second click <kbd>Alt</kbd> + <kbd-</kbd> should hide tool window if focused (similar behavior as other tool windows).
 15. Click <kbd>Esc</kbd> while being focused inside Cody tool window.
 You should be automatically focused on code.

+#### Isolate multiple chats

+Prerequisite: You need two working accounts.
+Preferably one Free, and one Enterprise.

+1. Switch to first account.
+2. Send a message.
+3. Switch to second account.
+4. Send a message.

+These two chats should be isolated between different accounts.
+Both accounts should have one conversation each.

+You should also be able to switch between accounts while tokens are still being generated.

 ## Code Search